Home | Research | Teaching | Curriculum Vitæ | Miscellaneous

 I used to be the organizer of the weekly Junior Geometry Seminar in Cambridge, called Geometry Tea.
 See here for up-to-date infos.

-My college is Trinity Hall and I am a member of the Trinity Hall Chapel Choir (THCC).
+During my time in Cambridge, I was based at Trinity Hall and I was a member of the Trinity Hall Chapel Choir (THCC).
 In 2014, we recorded our debut CD in Brittany.
 In April 2016, we recorded music by Henry Purcell, which is now available here and at any decent CD shop.